With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-American Addiction Treatment Center is a methadone clinic in Williamsburg, Virginia located at 5583 Mooretown Road, Suite B, 23188 zip code.
+American Addiction Treatment Center is a methadone clinic in Williamsburg, VA located at 5583 Mooretown Road, Suite B, 23188 zip code area.
 American Addiction Treatment Center provides buprenorphine maintenance and methadone maintenance.
-In addition, American Addiction Treatment Center offers social skills development, housing services and case management.
-American Addiction Treatment Center provides opioid treatment for young adults and adults.
+Also, American Addiction Treatment Center offers transportation assistance, case management and self-help groups.
+American Addiction Treatment Center provides opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.